Miꞌkmaq: Pre-contact period

 In southwestern Nova Scotia, there is archaeological evidence that traces traditional land use and resources to at least 4,000 years.
 In Kejimkujik National Park and National Historic Site, there are canoe routes that have been used for thousands of years by Indigenous people travelling from the Bay of Fundy to the Atlantic ocean.
-Research published in 1871 showed that some Mi'kmaq believed they had emigrated from the west, and then lived alongside the Kwēdĕchk.
-According to Mi'kmaq traditions recorded by S. T. Rand, the Kwēdĕchk were the original inhabitants of the land.
-The two tribes engaged in a war that lasted "many years", and involved the "slaughter of men, women, and children, and torture of captives", and the eventual displacement of the Kwēdĕchk by the victorious Mi'kmaq.
+Research published in 1871 showed that some Miꞌkmaq believed they had emigrated from the west, and then lived alongside the Kwēdĕchk.
+According to Miꞌkmaq traditions recorded by S. T. Rand, the Kwēdĕchk were the original inhabitants of the land.
+The two tribes engaged in a war that lasted "many years", and involved the "slaughter of men, women, and children, and torture of captives", and the eventual displacement of the Kwēdĕchk by the victorious Miꞌkmaq.

-In his Memorial University master's thesis, Mi'kmaq elder Roger Lewis investigated how pre-contact Mi'kmaq populations had a reciprocal relationship with the environment that was reflected in subsistence fishing, hunting and gathering, as well as in settlement locations.
+In his Memorial University master's thesis, Miꞌkmaq elder Roger Lewis investigated how pre-contact Miꞌkmaq populations had a reciprocal relationship with the environment that was reflected in subsistence fishing, hunting and gathering, as well as in settlement locations.
 Lewis, who has held the position of ethnology curator at the Nova Scotia Museum in Halifax, since 2007 focused his MA research specifically on pre-contact fish weirs in southwestern Nova Scotia.

-In the chapter "Late Prehistory of the East Coast" in the Smithsonian's 1978 Handbook of North American Indians, archaeologist Dean Snow says that the fairly deep linguistic split between the Mi'kmaq and the Eastern Algonquians to the southwest suggests the Mi'kmaq developed an independent prehistoric cultural sequence in their territory.
+In the chapter "Late Prehistory of the East Coast" in the Smithsonian's 1978 Handbook of North American Indians, archaeologist Dean Snow says that the fairly deep linguistic split between the Miꞌkmaq and the Eastern Algonquians to the southwest suggests the Miꞌkmaq developed an independent prehistoric cultural sequence in their territory.
 It emphasized maritime orientation, as the area had relatively few major river systems.
-In the chapter "Early Indian-European Contact" in the 1978 Handbook, ethnologist T. J. Brasser, described how pre-contact small semi-nomadic bands of a few patrilineally related families indigenous people who lived in a climate unfavorable for agriculture, had subsisted on fishing and hunting.
+In the chapter "Early Indian-European Contact" in the 1978 Handbook, ethnologist T. J. Brasser, described how pre-contact small semi-nomadic bands of a few patrilineally related families who lived in a climate unfavorable for agriculture, had subsisted on fishing and hunting.
 Developed leadership did not extend beyond hunting parties.
-In the same 1978 Handbook, anthropologist Philip Bock described the annual cycle of seasonal movement of pre-contact Mi'kmaq.
-Bock wrote that the Mi'kmaq had lived in dispersed interior winter camps and larger coastal communities during the summer.
+In the same 1978 Handbook, anthropologist Philip Bock described the annual cycle of seasonal movement of pre-contact Miꞌkmaq.
+Bock wrote that the Miꞌkmaq had lived in dispersed interior winter camps and larger coastal communities during the summer.
 The spawning runs of March began their movement to converge on smelt spawning streams.
 They next harvested spawning herring, gathered waterfowl eggs, and hunted geese.
 By May, the seashore offered abundant cod and shellfish, and coastal breezes brought relief from the biting black flies, deer flies, midges, and mosquitoes of the interior.
 Autumn frost killed the biting insects during the September harvest of spawning American eels.
 Smaller groups would disperse into the interior where they hunted moose and caribou.
-The most important animal hunted by the Mi'kmaq was the moose, which was used in every part: the meat for food, the skin for clothing, tendons and sinew for cordage, and bones for carving and tools.
-Other animals hunted/trapped included deer, bear, rabbit, beaver, and porcupine.
+The most important animal hunted by the Miꞌkmaq was the moose, which was used in every part: the meat for food, the skin for clothing, tendons and sinew for cordage, and bones for carving and tools.
+Other animals hunted/trapped included deer, bears, rabbits, beavers, and porcupines.